sathya-pramodh/MultiInstanceLinux/README.md

 ```

 # Usage
-- This command must be exectued in a terminal each time you want to use the macro.
+- This command must be executed in a terminal each time you want to use the macro.
 You could set it up so that the script runs each time you start up all the instances of Minecraft.
 ```
 sudo python3 multi_instance.py
 ```